Your First FORGE Cycle

 Common missing items:

-• Test scenarios not created (Focus phase)
+• Problem statement/success criteria not defined (Focus phase)

-• Tasks not broken down (Orchestrate phase)
+• Tasks not broken down into sessions (Orchestrate phase)

-• Tests not written (Refine phase)
+• Acceptance criteria/edge cases not specified (Refine phase)

 Issue: “Subagents not responding”